mac-a-r0ni/liveslak/README.txt

 Stage four:

-  * a bootable ISO file is created using mkisofs.
+  * a bootable ISO file is created using mkisofs or xorriso.
   * the "isohybrid" command is run on the ISO so that you can "dd" or "cp" the ISO to a USB stick and thus create a bootable USB media.

 Done!
 You can find the ISO file and its MD5 checksum in the /tmp directory.